sujiconsi/Quantum-Random-Number-Generator/README.md

 ----

-Unlike classical random generators (which are ultimately predictable algorithms), our quantum circuit uses the randomness of measurement outcomes to produce numbers that are fundamentally unpredictable.
+Unlike classical random generators (which are ultimately predictable algorithms), my quantum circuit uses the randomness of measurement outcomes to produce numbers that are more unpredictable.

-We built this using Qiskit Runtime v2, and our design shows how quantum randomness can be measured, tested for fairness, and even applied to something useful: secure password generation.
+We built this using Qiskit Runtime v2, and our design shows how quantum randomness is measured, tested for fairness, and applied to secure password generation.

 ## A. Purpose/ Goals